Accuracy Is Essential in Legal & Court Interpreting

 If you need court or legal interpreting services, you want to take every precaution you can so you don’t end up with an unqualified interpreter.

 Make sure you seek an interpreter with knowledge of courtroom terminology, vocabulary and protocol.
-Some interpreting companies and agencies (such as Legal Language Services) specialize in this.

 If you were involved in a trial and have any doubts about the legal interpreting during the case, there are retroactive steps you can take.
 Obtain a transcript of the proceedings and procure a legal translation, then point out any oversights to your attorney.